KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents errors that occur when an attempt is made to change a foreign key when the entity is already loaded.

-    throw [System.Data.Linq.ForeignKeyReferenceAlreadyHasValueException]::New("Represents errors that occur when an attempt is made to change a foreign key when the entity is already loaded.")
+    throw [System.Data.Linq.ForeignKeyReferenceAlreadyHasValueException]::New('Represents errors that occur when an attempt is made to change a foreign key when the entity is already loaded.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Linq.ForeignKeyReferenceAlreadyHasValueException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.Linq.ForeignKeyReferenceAlreadyHasValueException.aspx)